 Continuing the blissful and cozy ambience from their ceremony, the reception ballroom was bathed in neutral hues, infusing a hint of gold accents throughout.
 “I wanted the flowers to feel like my dress, with a lot of texture and depth, so we had three different heights of centerpieces in the room,” Maggie notes.
 Her floral designer, John Hensel of HMR Designs, shares that the bride’s wedding “required a certain regal tone to it, and yet, it could not be overwrought in any way,” he notes.
 “We quickly understood that the florals would be abundant and designed in a timelessly elegant way that would be only one thread in a wonderfully rich tapestry of details.
 Additional crystal chandeliers were brought in to augment those already in the ballroom.
 Magnificently scaled elevated arrangements of cream and very pale blush roses added impressive stature to the room… Each layer of detail was carefully considered with special attention to how and what it contributed to the overall look.”

-Attendees enjoyed a sit-down dinner by candlelight, followed by a slice from the newlyweds’ four-tier chocolate-and-hazelnut wedding cake.
+Attendees enjoyed a sit-down dinner by candlelight, followed by a slice from the newlyweds’ four-tier chocolate-and-hazelnut wedding cake and a range of desserts.
 “The best!” gushes the bride.
 Additionally, Maggie made sure both of her parents had space to make a toast, and similarly, ensured she was able to address their nearest and dearest, forgoing the tradition of only the groom making a speech.
 The night was topped off with plenty of lively dancing.
 Muses Kevin: “The band put on a tremendous performance, which included choreographed violinists!”